Harish-coder360/PDF-Facts-Analyzer/README.md

 ```
 - Configure a different backend URL via `NEXT_PUBLIC_API_BASE` (defaults to `http://localhost:8000`).
 - UI supports entering multiple pointers (one per line), PDF upload, and expandable rationales per snippet.

-## Notes
-- Uploads are persisted locally in `backend/uploads/`; clean up manually as needed.
-- PDFs are assumed to be text-based (no OCR step included).
-- Sample PDF can be regenerated with `python backend/sample_data/generate_sample_pdf.py`.